 Fishermen's response to fishing effort restrictions in MPAs and knowledge of fishing intensity in a management region are two critical areas of information that can be provided by the fishing industry.
-Seafish, as part of the 'Fisher knowledge mapping' project described above, aims to help gather such information with other parties to inform the MCZ and other marine spatial planning work.
+Seafish has assisted in the revision of the 'FisherMap' project described above, to help gather such information for the regional MCZ projects in England.